albanyan/albanyan.github.io/_pages/publications_.md

 ## 2023

 - **Abdullah Albanyan**, Ahmed Hassan, and Eduardo Blanco.
 2023.
 Not All Counterhate Tweets Elicit the Same Replies: A Fine-Grained Analysis.
-The 12th Joint Conference on Lexical and Computational Semantics (*SEM), Co-located with ACL 2023. <br />
+In Proceedings of The 12th Joint Conference on Lexical and Computational Semantics (*SEM 2023), pages 71–88, Toronto, Canada.
+Association for Computational Linguistics (ACL). <br />
 [[paper link](https://aclanthology.org/2023.starsem-1.8/)]
 [[code & corpus](https://github.com/albanyan/counterhate_reply)]